 In 1989, the agents of the National Security Planning Agency (NSPA), presently the National Intelligence Service, raided the offices of the Hankyoreh.
 They arrested our editorial adviser for arranging a secret reporting trip to North Korea, which was prohibited by the national security law.
 They also tried to pressure the Hankyoreh through obstructing advertising.
 The National Security Planning Agency (NSPA) asked business circles not to advertise in our newspaper in 1996 and 1997 during the Kim Young-sam administration as revenge for our reports covering the Kim Hyun-chul scandals.

 The “advertising repression” also reappeared during the beginning of the current Lee Myung-bak administration.
 Some conglomerates including Samsung tried to use withdrawing advertising to tame or undermine our reports, but they have been unsuccessful.

-TK: It is very important not only for democratization, but also for digitalizing newspaper printing to use Hangul, the Korean alphabet.
+TK: It is very important not only for democratisation, but also for digitalising newspaper printing to use Hangul, the Korean alphabet.
 Hangul is very easy to learn, while Chinese characters are difficult.
 Therefore, most less-educated people in Korea don’t know Chinese characters.
-So the use of Hangul was welcomed by all the ranks of people as a way to achieve democracy.
+So the use of Hangul was welcomed by all the ranks of the people as a way to achieve democracy.

-PN: Are you familiar with the Propaganda Model of the western mass media developed by Noam Chomsky and Edward Herman?
-How valid do you think it is – and does it apply at all to the South Korean mass media?
+PN: What is your opinion of the Propaganda Model of the western mass media developed by Noam Chomsky and Edward Herman?

-PN We are very interested in the internal workings of radical media projects.
-The Hankyoreh has had elections for senior positions – could you please explain how that came about, how it worked, and whether you still have elections?
+PN: The Hankyoreh has elections for senior positions – could you please explain how that came about?

 Currently, we elect the CEO through direct election by all employees, and the CEO recommends one candidate for managing editor, who is confirmed through a yea or nay vote by reporters.